overleaf/toolkit/doc/ldap.md

 - `SHARELATEX_LDAP_URL` =
     Url of the LDAP server,
-    E.g. 'ldaps://ldap.example.com:636'
+    E.g. `ldaps://ldap.example.com:636`

 - `SHARELATEX_LDAP_EMAIL_ATT` =
-  The email attribute the LDAP server will return, defaults to 'mail'
+  The email attribute the LDAP server will return, defaults to `mail`

 - `SHARELATEX_LDAP_NAME_ATT` =
   The property name holding the name of the user which is used in the application